Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI, Grant 356499 and Grant 359111), the Strategic Research Council at the Research Council of Finland (Grant 358247) as well as the European Union (Project 101070617).
+This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI, Grant 356499 and Grant 359111), the Strategic Research Council at the Research Council of Finland (Grant 358247), the European Union (Project 101070617) as well as JSPS KAKENHI Grant Number 25KJ1515.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
-Neither the European Union nor the granting authority can be held responsible for them.
-The authors wish to thank the CSC -- IT Center for Science, Finland for supporting this project with computational and data storage resources.
+Neither the European Union nor the granting authority can be held responsible for them. he authors wish to acknowledge CSC – IT Center for Science, Finland, for computational resources.
 We thank Mikko A. Heikkilä and Ossi Räisä for helpful comments and suggestions and John F. Bronskill for helpful discussions regarding few-shot learning.